 Do You Invest In or Neglect Human Capital?

-At most companies, more time and energy is spent investing and analyzing the financial end of things rather than looking closely at the human capital side of your company – how you attract, develop, engage and retain the talent required to execute your strategy.
+At most companies, more time and energy is spent investing and analyzing the financial end of things rather than looking closely at the human capital side of your company — how you attract, develop, engage, and retain the employees required to execute your business strategy.
+Neglect human capital at your own peril.

 Financial Health Matters